nputnam-hu/-experiment2-/README.md

   "data": {
     "query": "What happens if I steal?",
-    "response": "According to the laws, theft is punishable by hanging...", "citations": [
+    "response": "According to the laws, theft is punishable by hanging...", "response_segments": [
+      {
+        "text": "According to the laws, theft is punishable by hanging...", "citation_index": 0,
+        "citation_text": "Section 5.1.1"
+      }
+    ],
+    "citations": [
       {
         "source": "Section 5.1.1",